datawire/tf-sns-pagerduty/README.md

 Provides an Amazon SNS topic that [PagerDuty](https://www.pagerduty.com) can publish notifications about service alarms into.
 PagerDuty will automatically subscribe to the topic and receive notifications after this role runs.

+We use this module at [Datawire.io](https://datawire.io/) to provide alerting to our internal cloud development and operations team.

 ## Variables

 |    Name            | Purpose                                                                                                               |